nmarks99/SkyNet-Firmware-Lite/README.md

 however it needs some work.
 The key thing to note here is that at the most basic level, all the groundstation is doing is reading data over the serial port and displaying it.
-We have struggled to find people with JavaScript experience (we picked JS in the first place because it can make very pretty GUIs) so if you can find some other tool or what to write something up in a different language to display the data, have at it.
+We have struggled to find people with JavaScript experience (we picked JS in the first place because it can make very pretty GUIs) so if you can find some other tool or want to code something up in a different language to display the data, have at it.

 As I said, the above was the *original* goal.
 Later on we determined that there are some additional